DLR-AMR/t8code_JOSS/paper.md

 Currently, `t8code`'s AMR routines support a wide range of element types: vertices, lines, quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids.
-The latter having a $1:10$ refinement rule with tetrahedra emerging as child elements [@Knapp20].
-Additionally, implementation of other refinement patterns and element shapes is possible according to the specific requirements of the application. `t8code` aims to provide a comprehensive mesh management framework for a wide range of use cases in science and engineering applications.
+Additionally, implementation of other refinement patterns and element shapes is possible according to the specific requirements of the application.
+`t8code` aims to provide a comprehensive mesh management framework for a wide range of use cases in science and engineering applications.

 # Fundamental Concepts

 `t8code` is based on the concept of tree-based adaptive mesh refinement.
 Starting point for the usage of `t8code` is an unstructured input mesh, which we denote a coarse mesh.
 This coarse mesh describes the geometry of the computational domain.
-The coarse mesh elements are refined recursively in a structured pattern, resulting in refinement trees of which we store only minimal information of the finest elements (the leafs of the tree).
-We call this resulting fine mesh the forest.
+Each of the coarse mesh cells are then viewed as the root of a refinement tree.
+These trees are refined recursively in a structured pattern, resulting in a collection of trees, which we denote a forest.
+This forest stores only minimal information about the finest elements of the mesh (the leafs of the trees).

 By enumerating the children in the refinement pattern we obtain a space-filling curve (SFC) logic.
 Via these SFCs, all elements in a refinement tree are assigned an index and are stored in the linear order of these indices.
 Information such as coordinates or element neighbors do not need to be stored explicitly but can be deducted from the index and the appropriate information of the coarse mesh.
-The forest mesh can be distributed, that is, at any time, each parallel process only stores a unique portion of the forest mesh, the boundaries of which are calculated from the SFC indices; see
+The forest mesh can be distributed across multiple processes, so that each one only stores a unique portion of the forest mesh.
-\autoref{fig:SpaceFillingCurves}.
+See \autoref{fig:SpaceFillingCurves}.

 While being successfully applied to quadrilateral and hexahedral meshes [@burstedde_p4est_2011; @weinzierl_peano_2019],